michaelkirk/georust_book/src/youre-projecting.md

 Just like any good argument, the best way to start spatial analysis is by projecting your points.

-Almost all of us can agree at this point that the world is a three-dimensional (and slightly smooshed) sphere.
+Almost everyone agrees that the world is a three-dimensional (and slightly smooshed) sphere.
 However, many spatial algorithms operate under the rustic assumptions of two-dimensional [euclidean geometry](https://en.wikipedia.org/wiki/Euclidean_geometry).
 When your input is defined in terms of latitude and longitude, the first step is to flatten (or "project") it onto 2D space.

 ## In-depth Perception

 There are lots of ways to flatten a 3D thing into a 2D space, but this process inherently introduces some distortion (like an orange getting smashed in your backpack).
 Choosing the best possible "projection" for a given scenario is part of the art of being a geospatial analyst.

-For applications spanning the globe, web mercator is a common projection as it minimizes distortion for the majority of the inhabited planet.
+For applications spanning the globe, web mercator is a common projection that minimizes distortion for the majority of the inhabited planet.
 However, if you're focused on relative distance from a particular point, a Gnomonic projection might be a better choice.

 <img of web merc> | <img of gnomic projection>